launchdarkly/terraform-provider-launchdarkly/website/docs/d/feature_flag_environment.html.markdown

 In addition to the arguments above, the resource exports the following attributes:

-- `targeting_enabled` - Whether targeting is enabled.
+- `on` - Whether targeting is enabled.

 - `track_events` - Whether event data will be sent back to LaunchDarkly.